DaDudeIan/Pre-planning-Intersection-Traversal-for-Autonomous-Vehicles/thesis/sections/5-discussion/mod.typ

 // thought experiment on how to implement for other domains (warehouse robots, racing, overall AV, deep sea automation). speculative

 // examiner from the production engineering world

+// How to find the angle to rotate?
+When driving with a GPS, use coordinates to the centre.
+Find angle by finding the angle between the two points.

 == Ablation <c6:ablation>
 MAYBE, if time allows